umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Editor/Block-Grid-Editor/index.md

 To scale an Area, click and drag the scale-button in the bottom-right corner of an Area.

 - **Grid Columns for Areas** - Overwrites the amount of columns used for the Area grid.
-- **Areas** - Determines wether the Block can be created inside Areas of other Blocks.
+- **Areas** - Determines whether the Block can be created inside Areas of other Blocks.

 ![Block Grid - Areas](images/BlockGridEditor_Areas.png)